foremast/foremast/_docs/getting_started.rst

 Take a look at :doc:`pipeline_examples` to see what the default pipeline looks like and to get some insight on how Foremast can be utilized.

 This is only the tip of what Foremast can do.
-It also has functionality for creating scaling policies, setting up AWS infrastructure (elbs, security groups, iam policies, s3 buckets), sending slack notifications, and destorying old infrastructure.
+It also has functionality for creating scaling policies, setting up AWS infrastructure (elbs, security groups, iam policies, s3 buckets), sending slack notifications, and destroying old infrastructure.
 Take a look at our internal workflow docs for more detail on how Foremast is used at Gogo.